 Seniors who have completed 40+ graduation credits are eligible for one period of PART for their first semester.
 Seniors who have completed 44+ graduation credits may be eligible for two periods of PART for their first semester.
 For the second semester, seniors who have completed 48+ credits are eligible for one period of PART and those who have completed 50+ credits are eligible for two periods of PART.
-Additionally, students must have study hall time available and meet all behavioral expectations to qualify.
+Additionally, students must have study hall time available-and-meet all behavioral expectations to qualify.
 Senior students may be approved for PART (maximum of 2 periods) if the following requirements are met:

 - All credits are in order for graduation (as approved by the counselor) - Parents approve the PART request in writing - The student received no major discipline referrals during the previous term - The student had no unexcused absences during the previous term - The student may apply for up to two periods of PART depending on their credit status.
+PART is available periods 7 and 8 or other periods as approved by the administration.
 The student may apply for period 1, period 8, period 1 and period 2, period 1 and 8, or period 7 and period 8.